Critical Thinking Development: Ages 5 to 9

 Striking a balance:

 For parents today, it is a matter of striking a balance between fostering critical thought from an early age, in spite of gaps in knowledge and logic, and developing our children’s cognitive faculties and knowledge base.
-Without these faculties of listening, attention, comprehension, expression, argument, and deduction, critical thinking is an illusion, a pseudo-democratic farce, which can lead to a society plagued by ignorance and vulnerable to barbarism.
+Without these faculties of listening, attention, comprehension, expression, argument, and deduction, critical thinking is an illusion, a pseudo-democratic farce.
+This can lead to a society plagued by ignorance and vulnerable to barbarism.

 On the other hand, we cannot simply slip back into old social conventions whereby children were told to simply keep quiet and learn their lessons passively.
 The only thing this approach ensures is that the child won’t become a troublemaker.